resistics/resistics/docs/source/tutorial/masks.rst

 - The info file: coh70_100_128_000.info
 - The mask data file: coh70_100_128_000.npy

-The :class:`~resistics.dataObjects.maskData.MaskData` parameters can be viewed by using the :meth:`~resistics.dataObjects.dataObject.DataObject.printInfo` method of the :class:`~resistics.dataObjects.dataObject.DataObject` parent class.
-The masking constraints can be printed to the terminal using the :meth:`~resistics.dataObjects.maskData.MaskData.printConstraints` method.
+The :class:`~resistics.mask.data.MaskData` parameters can be viewed by using the :meth:`~resistics.common.base.ResisticsBase.printInfo` method of the :class:`~resistics.common.base.ResisticsBase` parent class.
+The masking constraints can be printed to the terminal using the :meth:`~resistics.mask.data.MaskData.printConstraints` method.

 .. literalinclude:: ../../../examples/tutorial/usingMasks.py
     :linenos:
     :language: python
-    :lines: 18-20
+    :lines: 17-19
-    :lineno-start: 18
+    :lineno-start: 17

 So far, the following information has been defined: